kg583/5MAT/README.md

 [^2]: https://github.com/carlini/printf-tac-toe

 Don't believe me?
-Head down into the `5MAT/` directory to see how it works for yourself!
+Head down into the `lib/fivemat/` directory to see how it works for yourself!
+Documentation is available in `docs/5MAT.md`, with a normative Lisp version of the interpreter in `docs/lisp/`.
+Many instructive sample programs can be found in `docs/samples/5MAT/`.
 Only a few realizations (beyond base knowledge of `format`) are necessary to make it all come together, and once familiar with its fundamental directives, reading and writing 5MAT *can* become quite natural.
-A basic driver and slightly less basic debugger are included, as well as many instructive sample programs.

 ## 6MAT